TypeDB 3.0 is live! Get started for free.

 insert $x isa user, has username "user_0";

-We can also combine multiple insertions in the same insert query like so:
+We can insert multiple values in a single insert query like so:

 insert